DavideFantini/pinna-anthropometry-extraction/README.md

 Extraction of anthropometric features from pinna landmarks and depth images.
 The description of the anthropometric parameters and their automatic measurement is reported in [*anthropometry_documentation.pdf*](./anthropometry_documentation.pdf).

-This repository is part of the following paper:
+This repository is part of the following [paper](https://smcnetwork.org/smc2024/papers/SMC2024_paper_id141.pdf):
->Davide Fantini, Federico Avanzini, Stavros Ntalampiras and Giorgio Presti (2024) "Toward a Novel Set of Pinna Anthropometric Features for Individualizing Head-Related Transfer Functions", *Sound and Music Computing Conference*
+>Davide Fantini, Federico Avanzini, Stavros Ntalampiras and Giorgio Presti (2024) "Toward a Novel Set of Pinna Anthropometric Features for Individualizing Head-Related Transfer Functions", In *Proceedings of the 21st Sound and Music Computing Conference*.
+Sound and Music Computing Network.

 The supplementary research data for the paper are included in this repository are available in the public repository [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10805884.svg)](https://doi.org/10.5281/zenodo.10805884)